- August 16, 2018

 Product development data, specifications, costing, supplier, factory and quality information are often times stored in silos.
 Each silo is accessed by the responsible team and although not intentional, it limits access to other teams.
 For example, the buying team may decide to update the product spec between them and the supplier which can result in the information to slip through the cracks and become unknown to other internal teams, such as, the sourcing and quality teams.
 Information silos can cause many issues that result in product defects and delays in bringing products to market.

 Innovations in Global Retail Sourcing

 Leading retailers are starting to take action and embrace automation and the digital era.
-The digitization and automation of the retail supply chain means that retailers are able to easily collaborate and communicate more effectively internally and externally regarding product, sourcing, production, supplier, factory and quality information.
+The digitization and supply chain management software means that retailers are able to easily collaborate and communicate more effectively internally and externally regarding product, sourcing, production, supplier, factory and quality information.

 - Digital platforms can, streamline the supply chain, and lower costs.

 - Today’s retail sourcing software innovations can shorten production and delivery lead times while increasing production flexibility.